 Ready to talk?

 No obligation, no pitch.
-Just a conversation about your organisation and how we might help.
+Just a conversation about your organisation and how I might help.